NoroffFEU/development-platforms/vue.js-case-study.md

 Similarly, a self hosted tool and a cloud based tool with a similar purpose may make for a good comparison.

+ ### Pros
+- **Small in size:** The framework is only 18kb and is fast to install.
+- **Performance:** Using a virtual DOM, page rendering is pretty quick and thus improves the application's overall performance.

 ## Getting Started

 If applicable, describe how to get started with your chosen tool.
 By providing examples, this can help to demystify a tool and make it more accessible to beginners.